sangxia/CarND-Projects/README.md

 priority.
 The other vehicles in the simulator exhibits some pretty bad driving behavior, such as lane change at very short distance, not keeping enough distance, rapid acceleration and decceleration, etc., some of these are probably rather like many human drivers.
+One example would be around mile 0.53 in the video.

 This also means that in order to implement a more aggressive lane change strategy, we would certainly need an extra safety component that runs more frequently than every 5 seconds (the rate the path planner is running at), and that intervenes when emergency brakes are needed or lane change must be aborted.